dylang/npm-check/README.md

   -E, --save-exact      Save exact version (x.y.z) instead of caret (^x.y.z) in package.json.
   --no-color            Force or disable color output.
   --no-emoji            Remove emoji support.
 No emoji in default in CI environments.
-  --debug               Debug output.
+  --debug               Show debug output.
 Throw in a gist when creating issues on github.

 Examples
   $ npm-check           # See what can be updated, what isn't being used.